 Texas Tech University is a creative and complex hub of scholarship, research, and teaching, as well as the flagship institution of the four-institution Texas Tech University System.
-Founded in 1923, Texas Tech is the seventh largest university in Texas with an enrollment of 38,209—of those, 31,957 are undergraduate, 5,835 graduate, and 417 law students.
+Founded in 1923, Texas Tech is the seventh largest university in Texas, with an enrollment of 38,209—31,957, undergraduate; 5,835, graduate; and 417 law students.
 Under the umbrella of the Texas Tech University System (TTUS), Texas Tech is one of four component institutions.
 The others are Texas Tech University Health Sciences Center Lubbock, Texas Tech University Health Sciences Center El Paso, and Angelo State University.

 Texas Tech University is among 131 universities and colleges in the Carnegie Classification of Institutions of Higher Education’s “Very High Research Activity” category.
 The University also is only one of 94 public institutions listed.
 The list is updated every three years and universities must maintain specific criteria to achieve designation.
 Texas Tech first made the list in 2015.

 Texas Tech University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
 The organization reaffirmed the University’s accreditation for 10 years in 2015.